If you’re reading this, then the chances are that you’re a physical therapy private practice owner, and you have one burning problem….

 But what if your local hospital won’t let physicians refer patients to you?
 What can you do then?

-There’ve been times where I’ve not been even let through the door to talk to physicians I’ve treated.
+There has been times where I’ve not been even let through the door to talk to physicians I’ve treated.

 So how can you get referrals from them?